henrygarrido4/Bootstrap-Webpage/README.md

 # Front end Bootstrap

-Website created using bootstrap to using Grid, flex, and other features like adding the accordion and map
+Website created using bootstrap applying Grid, flex, and other features like adding the accordion and mapbox.

 # What I learned